Everyone has a part to play. Let's be kind, respect others, and work together for a safer Missoula.

 Some group gatherings have been postponed, and some communities may have more specific health guidelines.
 Travelers planning a visit should call their hotel and local visitors bureau for information specific to their locations.

-Here in Missoula we want to ensure our visitors come healthy, and leave healthy.
+Here in Missoula, we want to ensure our visitors arrive healthy, and leave healthy.
 If you are feeling sick, please press pause on your travel plans and visit Missoula when you are feeling better.
-We aren’t going anywhere.
+We aren't going anywhere.

 If you begin to feel sick while in Missoula or believe you have been directly exposed to COVID-19, get tested by making an appointment or locating a drive-up testing site.